MultiverseLearningProducts/swe/src/mod2/wk2/day2.md

 True or false?

-1. Inline scripts can be cached
+1. Inline scripts are cached

-- True
-- False

 2. External scripts can be cached

-- True
-- False

 3. You should always use external scripts where possible

-- True
-- False

 4. You shouldn't inline large JavaScript files

-- True
-- False

 5. You should put large JavaScript files in an external script

-- True
-- False

 [main](/swe)|[prev](/swe/mod2/wk2/day1.html)|[next](/swe/mod2/wk2/day3.html);